rsinghlab/scGrapHiC/README.md

 python main.py --experiment scgraphic --rna_seq True --ctcf_motif True --cpg_motif True --use_bulk True --positional_encodings True --pos_encodings_dim 16
 ```

-## Setup for other model species
+## How to acquire the supporting files
 We have only trained and tested scGrapHiC for Mus Musculus (mouse) datasets, and given our data availability constraints, we could not test our model on other model organisms.
-This section discusses acquiring and pre-processing auxiliary data such as CTCF, CpG, and bulk Hi-C for other model organisms.
+This section discusses how we acquire and pre-process the auxiliary data such as CTCF, CpG, and bulk Hi-C for mouse and humans.
+Users of scGrapHiC can follow similar steps to acquire these files for other model organisms.
 We show examples of Mus Musculus (mouse), Homo Sapiens (humans), and Drosophila Melanogaster (fruit fly).

 ### CTCF
 To generate cell agnostic CTCF motif scores we use the R package [CTCF](https://github.com/dozmorovlab/CTCF).
 Once you have installed the CTCF package run the code below tailored to your species of choice to generate the .bed files: